AnQiCMS navigation list label: Flexible calling, endless possibilities for website content operation

-Many AnQiCMS users, especially those who are new to template development, may have a question: "What are the navigation list tags in AnQiCMS?navListIs it only possible to call this on the homepage of the website?Can it be flexibly applied on other pages such as category pages, detail pages, and custom pages to meet diverse content display needs?AnQiCMSnavListA tag whose design philosophy and implementation go far beyond the constraints of the homepage, allowing for flexible use on any page of the website and supporting rich customization and dynamic content presentation.
+Many AnQiCMS users, especially those who are new to template development, may have a question: "The navigation list tags of AnQiCMS"navListCan it only be called on the homepage of the website?
+Can it be flexibly used on other pages such as category pages, detail pages, and custom pages to meet the diverse content display needs?As an experienced website operation expert, I can clearly tell you that: AnQiCMS'navListThe label, with its design philosophy and implementation, goes far beyond the constraints of the homepage, allowing flexible use on any page of the website and supporting rich customization and dynamic content presentation.

-The template philosophy and flexibility foundation of AnQiCMS
+The philosophy and flexibility foundation of AnQiCMS template

-To understandnavListThe power of tags, we first need to review the overall template design philosophy of AnQiCMS.AnQiCMS uses syntax similar to the Django template engine, which provides a solid foundation for the separation of content and structure.{% 标签 %}and{{ 变量 }}The form allows developers to easily build highly customized templates.The modular design of the system ensures that each functional point can be independently upgraded and expanded, while its high-performance architecture guarantees rapid execution speed even under complex calls.
+To understandnavListThe power of tags, we first need to review the overall template design philosophy of AnQiCMS.AnQiCMS uses a syntax similar to Django template engine, which provides a solid foundation for separating content and structure.
+Through{% 标签 %}and{{ 变量 }}The form, developers can easily build highly customized templates.The modular design of the system ensures that each functional point can be upgraded and expanded independently, and its high-performance architecture guarantees that it can maintain fast execution even under complex calls.

-This design concept of 'everything can be tagged' isnavListThe fundamental reason why tags can be flexibly used throughout the entire site.Navigation in AnQiCMS backend is abstracted as 'Navigation Category', allowing operators to create multiple independent navigation groups according to actual needs, such as 'Main Navigation', 'Footer Navigation', 'Sidebar Navigation', etc.typeIdThis provides the foundation for calling different navigation on different pages.
-In addition, the system also supports multi-site management,siteIdParameters, even calling navigation data from other sites in a template, greatly broadens the boundaries of content operation.
+This design idea of 'everything can be tagged', isnavListThe tag can be flexibly used throughout the site.
+The navigation in AnQiCMS backend is abstracted as "navigation category", allowing operators to create multiple independent navigation groups according to actual needs, such as "main navigation", "footer navigation", "sidebar navigation", and so on.Each navigation category has a unique ID (typeIdThis provides the basis for calling different navigation on different pages.
+In addition, the system supports multi-site management, throughsiteIdParameters, even the ability to call navigation data from other sites within a template, greatly broadens the scope of content operations.

-navListLabels are mainly used to obtain the website navigation list configured in the background, and render the data to the front-end page through a loop structure.
-Its basic calling method is concise and clear:{% navList navs %}...{% endnavList %}Here,navsis a navigation data array provided by the AnQiCMS backend, developers can useforto iterate over it, and useitemvariables to access the properties of each navigation item.
+navListThe tag is mainly used to obtain the website navigation list configured on the backend, and render the data to the front-end page through a loop structure.
+Its basic calling method is concise and clear:{% navList navs %}...{% endnavList %}.
+Here,navsIt is a navigation data array provided by the AnQiCMS backend, developers canforloop through it and useitemvariables to access the various properties of the navigation.

-• typeId(Navigation List ID)This is the core parameter that distinguishes different navigation groups.As mentioned earlier, you can create multiple navigation categories in the background (such as the main navigation with ID 1, the footer navigation with ID 2, and the sidebar navigation with ID 3).typeIdYou can accurately call the required navigation group at any location on the website.
+typeId(Navigation List ID)This is the core parameter that distinguishes different navigation groups.
+As mentioned earlier, you can create multiple navigation categories in the background (such as the main navigation with ID 1, the footer navigation with ID 2, and the sidebar navigation with ID 3).Through specifying differenttypeIdYou can call the required navigation group precisely at any location on the website."),siteId(Site ID)When you deploy the multi-site management feature of AnQiCMS, this parameter allows you to call the navigation data of other sites created in the current site template.This is very useful for scenarios that require cross-site content integration or display.

 Imagine the following scenario:

-• Category list pageIn the article category list page sidebar, you may not want to display the same main navigation as the homepage, but rather show a simplified 'Popular Article Categories' or 'Latest Published' navigation.
-You just need to create an independent navigation category for these categories in the backend (for example,typeId=4Then in the sidebar template of the category list page, use{% navList navs with typeId=4 %}to call it.
+- Category list pageIn the sidebar of the article category list page, you may not want to display the main navigation that is the same as the homepage, but instead, you want to show a simplified "popular article category" or "latest release" navigation.
+You just need to create an independent navigation category for these categories in the background (for example

-Powerful combination of nested and dynamic content.
+A powerful combination of nesting and dynamic content.

 {% navList navList with typeId=1 %}